auromitamitra/auromitamitra.github.io/_pages/publications.md

 **Mitra, A.**, Dutta, I. (2022) Asymmetries in V-to-V coarticulation among harmonic and non-harmonic sequences in Khalkha Mongolian.
 Poster presented at Laboratory Phonology 18, virtual, June 23-25 2022. <a href="/files/labphon18_slides_mongolian.pdf" target="_blank">[slides]</a> <a href="https://youtu.be/brornwZ64Ec" target="_blank">[presentation]</a>

 **Mitra, A.**, Bhaumik, M., Mondal, A., Dutta, I. (2019).
 Phonetic accommodation in English loanwords in Bengali.
-Paperpresented at the National Conference on Phonetics: Theoretical Underpinnings and Research Explorations, EFL University, Hyderabad, 19th - 20th December 2019. <a href="/files/PhonConf_2019.pdf" target="_blank">[slides]</a>
+Paper presented at the National Conference on Phonetics: Theoretical Underpinnings and Research Explorations, EFL University, Hyderabad, 19th - 20th December 2019. <a href="/files/PhonConf_2019.pdf" target="_blank">[slides]</a>